Prag8855/aab/content/glossary/Scheinselbstständigkeit.md

 Generally, you are not self-employed if...[^0]

-- You only have one client.
+- You only have one client for a long time.
 - You are integrated in your client's business.
+You have a company email, company business cards, a uniform, etc.
 - You always work at the same location.
 You can't choose where you work.
 - You have a fixed salary.
 - You do not use your own equipment.